-- Short form (abstract 8.5x7) - Most commonly used, as it will be accepted when registering a child for school, in a youth sports league, and when you are applying for a drivers license or identification card.
+- Basic form (basic information) - Most commonly used, as it will be accepted when registering a child for school, in a youth sports league, and when you are applying for a drivers license or identification card.

-- Long form (full size 8.5 x 11) – Most often sued to obtain a passport, apply for dual citizenship, and immigration
+- Long form (full information) – Most often used to obtain a passport, apply for dual citizenship, and immigration.

 - Self/Registrant (person on record)

 - An immediate family member (parents – name of parent must be listed on birth record; grandparents - birth certificate of one of the parents will be required to prove relationship; siblings – birth certificate will be required to prove relationship)

 - Spouse (a marriage license will be required)

 - Legal Guardian (legal guardianship papers, ie. court order is required)

 - Legal Representative or agent (document establishing legal interest required)

 Current and Valid Primary Identification is required (must contain the applicant’s name and photograph that establishes the applicant’s identity):

 - Federal, State or City law enforcement employment ID card or employment badge accompanied by employment ID card